lililwavezlilil/Clone-Hero-Tools-AIO-All-In-One-/README.md

 6. Run and enjoy! :) (instructions and details can be found by pressing the Help? button in the top right corner under the version number or by visiting that specific Github repository)

-On the initial run, you will be prompted to select your Clone Hero songs directory (you can change this anytime by doing any of the following 3 options:
+On the initial run, you will be prompted to select your Clone Hero songs directory (you can change this anytime by doing any of the following 3 options):

 **• OPTION A (RECOMMENDED):**
 Press the Change Directory button at the top